chrishounwnu/chrishounwnu/Readme.md

 #### 👨‍💻 Aspiring PhD Researcher

-Hi there! 👋 I'm an NLP/ML Engineer with a strong academic background in Mathematics, Computer Science, and Artificial Intelligence.
+I'm an NLP/ML Engineer with a strong academic background in Mathematics, Computer Science, and Artificial Intelligence.
 Over the years, I’ve enjoyed developing intelligent systems — from data analysis and machine learning pipelines to neural network models tackling complex, real-world problems.

 🎯 I’m passionate about advancing research at the intersection of theory and application — particularly using AI to automate and improve software engineering and decision-making processes.